Tropomyosin receptor kinase B: Function

 Currently, there are three TrkB isoforms in the mammalian CNS.
-The full-length isoform (TK+) is a typical tyrosine kinase receptor, and transduces the BDNF signal via Ras-ERK, PI3K, and PLCγ.
+The full-length isoform (TK+) is a typical tyrosine kinase receptor and transduces the BDNF signal via Ras-ERK, PI3K, and PLCγ.
 In contrast, two truncated isoforms (TK-: T1 and T2) possess the same extracellular domain, transmembrane domain, and first 12 intracellular amino acid sequences as TK+.
 However, the C-terminal sequences are isoform-specific (11 and 9 amino acids, respectively).

-T1 has the original signaling cascade that is involved in the regulation of cell morphology and calcium influx.
+BDNF binding initiates TrkB dimerization and trans-autophosphorylation, revealing binding sites for PLCγ and Shc proteins.
+When PLCγ binds to TrkB, PIP_{2} is hydrolyzed into IP_{3} and DAG.
+IP_{3} binds to the endoplasmic reticulum, inducing calcium release, while DAG stimulates Protein Kinase C (PKC).
+PKC activation is implicated in neuronal plasticity and survival, among other effects.
+Shc binding recruits PI3K, which promotes AKT and MAPK/ERK signaling cascades involved in dendritogenesis, cellular differentiation, and proliferation.

+TrkB.T1 isoforms prevent autophosphorylation, limiting full-length TrkB signaling and its associated effects on neuronal plasticity.
+However, TrkB.T1 has separate signaling pathways in astrocytes and glial cells, regulating calcium influx and cell morphology.
+Disease states associated with overexpression of TrkB.T1 include ischemia, stroke, spinal cord injury, neurodegenerative disorders, and chronic pain.

 Family members

+Tropomyosin kinase receptor family members and their endogenous ligands.

 TrkB is part of a sub-family of protein kinases which includes also TrkA and TrkC.
 There are other neurotrophic factors structurally related to BDNF: NGF (for nerve growth factor), NT-3 (for neurotrophin-3) and NT-4 (for neurotrophin-4).
 While TrkB mediates the effects of BDNF, NT-4 and NT-3, TrkA is bound and thereby activated only by NGF.
 Further, TrkC binds and is activated by NT-3.

 TrkB binds BDNF and NT-4 more strongly than it binds NT-3.
-TrkC binds NT-3 more strongly than TrkB does.

-Role in cancer
+NT-3 has a greater binding affinity for TrkC than TrkB.

+Clinical Implications

+Cancer

 Although originally identified as an oncogenic fusion in 1982, only recently has there been a renewed interest in the Trk family as it relates to its role in human cancers because of the identification of NTRK1 (TrkA), NTRK2 (TrkB) and NTRK3 (TrkC) gene fusions and other oncogenic alterations in a number of tumor types.
 A number of Trk inhibitors are (in 2015) in clinical trials and have shown early promise in shrinking human tumors.